Stories of Pain and Possibility

 Across the globe, survivors of traumatic events endure devastating psychological effects—often without access to mental health services.

-At the seventh annual Johns Hopkins-Pulitzer Symposium, Bloomberg School faculty and award-winning journalists from the Pulitzer Center share their findings from trauma’s frontlines and explore ways to heal its wounds.
+At the seventh annual Johns Hopkins-Pulitzer Symposium, Bloomberg School faculty and award-winning journalists from the Pulitzer Center shared their findings from trauma’s frontlines and explored ways to heal its wounds.

 Kimberly Dozier, MA, is a CNN Global Affairs Analyst, who writes for TIME and The Daily Beast.
 Past posts include AP Intelligence Writer, BBC World Service anchor, and 17 years as an award-winning CBS Evening News foreign and national security correspondent.
 Dozier was the first woman, and first journalist appointed General Omar Bradley Chair at the U.S. Army War College.
 She covered the Iraq war for CBS News from 2003 to 2006, when her news team was hit by a car bomb.
 She recounts the attack and recovery in her best-selling memoir, Breathing the Fire: Fighting to Survive and Get Back to the Fight.

 Laura Murray, PhD, MA, is a senior scientist in the Bloomberg School’s Department of Mental Health and core faculty in the School’s Center for Humanitarian Health, with a research focus on developing, testing, and implementing evidence-based mental health treatments in low-resource countries.
 Trained as a clinical psychologist, she has led research in Zambia on developing effective and scalable treatments for a range of mental health issues, including trauma, depression, anxiety, and alcohol misuse.
 Other research has addressed treating child victims of child sexual abuse and children exposed to violence.